joeldevlearning/whois-prototype/docs/api-overview.md

 - "se", alphanumeric string to create where-style conditions
 - "seFlag", variable character code for specifying desired type of __field__ for "se" (depends on record type)

 The order of selectors is ignored, but their **combination** is meaningful.
-Certain combinations are rejected (for ambiguity), but most are mapped to a REST queries.
+Certain combinations are rejected (because of ambiguity), but most are mapped to whois-RWS queries.

 ###Parameters
 Alongside selectors are two optional parameters: